waveform80/pisense/docs/quickstart.rst

 The accelerometer returns values in g (`standard gravities`_, equivalent to 9.80665m/s²).
-Hence, with the Sense HAT lying flat on a table, the X and Y values of the accelerometer should be close to zero, while the Z values should be close to 1 (because gravity is pulling it straight down).
+Hence, with the Sense HAT lying flat on a table, the X and Y values of the accelerometer should be close to zero, while the Z value should be close to 1 (because gravity is a constant acceleration force toward the center of the Earth … assuming that you're on Earth, that is).

 The gyroscope returns values in `radians per second`_.
 With the Sense HAT lying stationary all values should be close to zero.
 If you wish to test the